AshleighAdams/debian-to-sid/README.md

 ## 15 Gnome SSD

-Removes the bottom bar on SSD apps.
+Removes the bottom bar on Server-Side Decoration apps.